 During the fiscal year ended June 30, 2011, HCZ entered into agreements for the construction of a new charter school (the "School Project").
-The agreements provided that the New York School Construction Authority (the "SCA") contribute up to \$60,000,000 towards the School Project, with the estimated balance of approximately \$40,000,000, to be contributed by HCZ or other donors.
+The agreements provided that the New York School Construction Authority contribute up to \$60,000,000 towards the School Project, with the estimated balance of approximately \$40,000,000, to be contributed by HCZ or other donors.
 After completion of construction and issuance of the certificate of occupancy, title to the School Project was transferred to the DOE, leased back to HCZ, and portions of the premises sub-leased to the School.
 The lease agreement designates HCZ and the School as initial users of the premises.

 Upon execution of the sublease agreement in fiscal year 2015, the School recorded \$73,279,162 as a contribution receivable - contributed space and recognized contribution revenue with donor restrictions, which represents the imputed fair value of the space under the lease.
 The receivable is being amortized to rent expense, and the related net assets with donor restrictions are released from restrictions over the term of the lease.
-For each of the years ended June 30, 2021 and 2020, amortization expense totaled \$1,831,979.
+For each of the years ended June 30, 2022 and 2021, amortization expense totaled \$1,831,979.
 The sub-lease is for a period of 40 years and will expire in August 2054.
 Under the terms of the lease, the School is not required to pay any consideration for use of the space.
-Net assets with donor restrictions of \$60,455,309 and \$62,287,288 as of June 30, 2021 and 2020, respectively, represent the unamortized receivable pertaining to the sublease agreement.
+Net assets with donor restrictions of \$58,623,330 and \$60,455,309 as of June 30, 2022 and 2021, respectively, represent the unamortized receivable pertaining to the sublease agreement.